nixcloud/nixcloud-webservices/documentation/nixcloud.reverse-proxy.md

 # nixcloud.reverse-proxy

-`nixcloud.reverse-proxy` is a part of [nixcloud-webservices](https://github.com/nixcloud/nixcloud-webservices) and focuses on the reverse proxy implementation.

-The `nixcloud.reverse-proxy` acts as an intermediary to allow multiple webservices to run from the same IP address(es) using the same ports, and mapping these on the same or different domain names.
+The `nixcloud.reverse-proxy` acts as an intermediary to allow multiple webservices to run from the same IP address(es) using the same port (80/443), and mapping these to domain names. `nixcloud.reverse-proxy` is a part of [nixcloud-webservices](https://github.com/nixcloud/nixcloud-webservices).

 `nixcloud.reverse-proxy` fully implements `security.acme` certificate handling and transparently handles TLS contexts for the inner webservices.

-Note: Domains will have a 'ncws-' prefix which helps to isolate certifictes to certain domains.
+Note: ACME based domains handled by `nixcloud.reverse-proxy` will have a '_ncws' suffix and domains from `nixcloud.email` will have a '_email' suffix in their respective `security.acme.certs.<name>`.

 See also [../README.md](../README.md).

-# Using
+# Usage

-When using `nixcloud.reverse-proxy.enable=true;` and then use a service from `nixcloud.webservices` you will automatically get a reverse-proxy mapping.

-    nixcloud.webservices.mediawiki.test1 = {
-      enable = true;
-      proxyOptions = {
-        TLS = "ACME";
-        http.mode = "on";
-        https.mode = "on";
-        port   = 40001;
-        path   = "/wiki";
-        domain = "example.org";
-      };
-    };
+The reverse-proxy can be used explicitly using `extraMappings` or implicitly by using `nixcloud.webservices`.

 ## `nixcloud.reverse-proxy.extraMappings`

 Motivations to use `nixcloud.reverse-proxy.extraMappings:

-* Mix your webservice, which was not built using `nixcloud.webservices` with services from `nixcloud.webservices`.
+* Mix your legacy webservice, which was not built using `nixcloud.webservices` with services from `nixcloud.webservices`
-* Outsource TLS certificate management for your own webservice.
+* Outsource TLS certificate management and TLS handling so you don't have to do this in you webservice
-* Use `nixcloud.reverse-proxy` defaults as:
+* Use `nixcloud.reverse-proxy` features:

-    * compression
     * TLS configuration (permitted, prohibited protocol families and so on)
+    * connection compression
     * basicAuth

-* Compose 'a complex webservice' from several different webservices like: nixdoc.io/leaps, nixdoc.io/mediawiki
 * Manage URL redirects for domains/resources
+* Manage websocket redirects

 ### Example 1: Proxying a legacy webservice (not using `nixcloud.webservices`)